We use some essential cookies to make this website work.

 The police must also contact your parents, guardian or carer as soon as possible after your arrival at the police station.

-If you try to escape or become violent, the police can use ‘reasonable force’, eg holding you down so you can’t run off.
+If you try to escape or become violent, the police can use ‘reasonable force’, for example holding you down so you cannot run off.

 You can also be handcuffed.